North Pole, Alaska: History

 The Richardson Highway south of Fairbanks led to an assortment of subdivided and unsubdivided homesteads between Ladd Field and 26 Mile Field in the 1940s and 1950s.

 The area that formed the central city of North Pole was homesteaded in 1944 by Bon V. and Bernice Davis.
 Their son, T. Neil Davis, wrote Battling Against Success in 1997, a fictionalized account of homestead life.
 The Alaska Railroad established a siding on the Davis homestead as part of its branch line to Eielson Air Force Base, naming the siding Davis.
 This name temporarily became associated with the fledgling settlement.

 In 1952, Dahl and Gaske Development Company purchased the Davis homestead, subdivided it, and renamed it North Pole, in hopes of attracting a toy manufacturer to the area.
-The City of North Pole was incorporated on January 15, 1953 from portions of the Davis homestead and the adjacent homestead of James Ford.
+The City of North Pole was incorporated on January 15, 1953, from portions of the Davis homestead and the adjacent homestead of James Ford.
 Ford was named the first mayor, with Everett Dahl serving on the first city council.

 Another member of that first council was Conrad B. Miller.
 Miller, who came to Fairbanks in 1949, opened a trading post along the highway in 1952.
-The business became known as the Santa Claus House, and has evolved over the years into the current roadside attraction.
+The business became known as the Santa Claus House and evolved over the years into the current roadside attraction.
 The business was also home to North Pole's first post office, serving in that capacity for almost 20 years.
 Another trading post in the community was operated by Lucius Cunningham and his family.
 The town's economy largely depended on these two businesses until the 1970s, when the current four-lane Richardson Highway was built, bypassing Davis Subdivision, which was effectively its downtown.

 The Earth Resources refinery (now operated by Flint Hills Resources) began operations in August 1977.
 It is connected to the Trans-Alaska Pipeline System by several feeder pipelines operated by Golden Valley Electric Association, mostly following along the Laurence Road section line.
 The years after its construction saw the construction of the North Pole Plaza, a large enclosed shopping mall along the Richardson Highway.
 A standalone high school and increased subdivision development in previously rural areas immediately outside the city followed before the real estate market temporarily collapsed during the 1980s.